 This is a suggested itinerary based on good weather.
 It may be necessary to change the programme to make best use of local mountain conditions.

-- Pre-Course fitness & mountaineering training and then, if you have the time, some training and acclimatisation in the hills above Chamonix for a few days before the course starts.
+Pre-Course fitness & mountaineering training and then, if you have the time, some training and acclimatisation in the hills above Chamonix for a few days before the course starts.
 We can offer advice on how to get the most out of these pre-course elements & please see our UK Matterhorn training weekend courses for adding another great element to your build up.

 - Days 1 & 2: Complete two training & acclimatisation climbs based in the Chamonix Valley.
 The exact climbs will be decided close to the time according to weather & conditions and based on your experience and aspirations.
 These climbs will include steep rock, ice and snow to prepare for the terrain on the traverse of the Eiger.
 Examples are the Aiguille du Peigne (3009m) in the Chamonix Aiguilles, Left Edge Route on Mont Blanc du Tacul and many other Chamonix classics.
 Check our Chamonix Mountaineering Gallery for more information.